-Facebook’s Community Operations Team has been around a while, but there are virtually no concrete details about these new reviewer positions.
+Facebook’s Community Operations Team has been around a while, but there are few concrete details about these new reviewer positions.

 It’s also not clear whether these will be in-house positions or through third-party contractors.

-One thing is certain — this job isn’t for the faint of heart.
+One thing is certain — this job carries grave side effects.

 It will expose you to all manner of abusive, violent and gory content.

 Before you apply, know that social media content moderation jobs have a high incidence of burnout, PTSD and long-term psychological trauma.